Creamy Mushroom Pasta

 Can I use Parmesan instead of Pecorino?

 Yes, you can.
 Parmesan cheese often is not suitable for vegetarians due to the presence of animal rennet, so I opt for a vegetarian Pecorino cheese instead.
-If you do not have any dietary requirements, use whatever cheese you prefer.
+If you have no dietary restrictions, use your preferred cheese.

 Easy One Pot Creamy Mushroom Pasta